 Valorie, KansasCindy is correct there.
 In Nebraska, we call them runzas.
 I sometimes substitute drained polish sauerkraut for the cabbage, just for variety.
-When my kids were growing up I made both kinds several times a month as they loved them.
-Also great dipped in cheese sauce while they are eating them.
-I have used frozen dinner roll dough and frozen bread dough to make them.

 Thanks for requesting & posting this!
 An old friend of mine made these, too, & always called them "Cabbage Rolls".
 I've tried to replicate it, but I've never found a recipe that was similar, all of the recipes I've found were meat wrapped in cabbage leaves, not meat & cabbage wrapped in dough.
 (And my friend always made them using frozen dinner rolls, too!)
 Thank you, again!

 This is a meat pie called "Runza" German and started in Nebraska.
 You can find recipes on line!
 Very Good Eating takes some work but worth it.

 KansasCindy, thanks for that link.
 I think I will make them for appetizers for Christmas.

 This won the recipe contest when it was posted:

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.